 The University Council

 The University Council is the highest democratically elected body within the decision making of the University of Groningen.
 Twelve students and twelve (academic) staff members come together to discuss the policies of the UG with the board of directors.
-Lijst Calimero is one of the student parties, with four out of 12 seats in the academic year 2018-2019.
+Lijst Calimero is one of the student parties, with five out of 12 seats in the academic year 2020-2021.

 What does the University Council do and how is it constructed?
 Read more.